 As the cost of health care in the United States continues to rise, of utmost concern are reports that medical bills are creating substantial hardships for patients and that the cost of health care is now the biggest financial concern facing American families.
 Healthcare debt is a leading driver of personal bankruptcy and home foreclosure.
 Both insured and uninsured patients are burdened by medical bills.
 Confounding these issues is evidence that patients avoid necessary care (prescription refills, doctors appointments) because of cost.
 Care avoidance will compromise diagnosis and management and potentially result in an emergency department visit or hospitalization, which are the 2 biggest contributors to burdensome health care debt.

 In response to these challenges, providers across the country are reflecting on their practice to identify opportunities and implement initiatives that improve patient care quality and safety while reducing costs.
-To efficiently and effectively advance this work on a national scale, the High Value Practice Academic Alliance was created in 2016, and faculty leaders from 100 partner institutions representing >30 different medical specialties & subspecialties have joined the organization.
+To efficiently and effectively advance this work on a national scale, the High Value Practice Academic Alliance was established in 2017, and faculty leaders from 100 partner institutions representing >30 different medical specialties & subspecialties have joined the organization.
 Through cross-institutional collaboration, successful value improvement work safely piloted in one academic center can be advanced nationally to lead large-scale improvements in health care value.
 Monthly webinars showcase successful value-based quality improvement initiatives, and the alliance directs a national high value care conference each fall, in partnership with the American Hospital Association and sponsored by the Johns Hopkins University School of Medicine.

 Member centers also work together to design new value-based quality improvement initiatives and disseminate results in the medical journals for broad impact.
 Teams of faculty and house staff have created a compendium of peer-reviewed implementation guides published in JAMA Internal Medicine, designed to assist others embarking on new value-based improvement within their medical center.
 The 1st 6 guides were published as Special Communications in JAMA Internal Medicine, and others are in progress.

 Engaging medical students, resident physicians, and fellows is critical for longstanding improvements in practice, and this a founding principle of the organization.